martinthomson/i-d-template/doc/SUBMITTING.md

 submission.
 Lightweight tags don't have an email address and will be ignored by the CI build.

+**Tip**: Push the commit that you intend to tag before you push the tag to check that the draft can be built correctly.
+If the build fails, the draft submission will not complete.

 **Note**: The email address you use for making this submission needs to match a valid datatracker account email address ([create one here](https://datatracker.ietf.org/accounts/create/)).
 The email address must